iozsaygi/iozsaygi.github.io/index.md

-Alright, I got to admit that creating a blog and maintaining one is a pretty good side hustle for any game developer out there.
-Even though I can't promise to post regularly, at least I have some place to share my opinions.
-Whenever you decide to read my posts, please keep in mind that you can encounter posts that are in progress.

-I really do hope that you will enjoy your stay here.
+Maintaining a blog is a pretty intense side hustle for any game developer out there, so I can't promise to post regularly, but here is the blog page that I have been considering for a long time.
+I hope you will enjoy your stay here.